rafaco/InAppDevTools/README.md

 ## Downloads  <a name="download"/>
 Our sample app will be available to download from [Google Play](https://play.google.com).

-You dont normally need to manually download our library or our plugin as they are published in repositories preconfigured by Android Studio.
+You don't normally need to manually download our library or our plugin as they are published in repositories preconfigured by Android Studio.
 Just follow the [installation](#setup) process and build your project.

 - Our library is available at our [Bintray](https://bintray.com/rafaco/InAppDevTools/inappdevtools) repository and linked to [jCenter](https://bintray.com/bintray/jcenter?filterByPkgName=inappdevtools) (preconfigured)
 - Our plugin is available at [Gradle Plugin Portal](https://plugins.gradle.org/plugin/es.rafaco.inappdevtools) (preconfigured)